Best Way to Sleep With Sciatica: Sleep Positions and Pain Relief Tips

 Gentle Stretching Before Bed

 Stretching before bed can help relieve sciatica pain significantly.
 The goal is to release tension in the glutes and lower back.
+The knee-to-chest stretch gently decompresses the lower back.
+The figure-4 stretch targets the piriformis muscle, which often irritates the sciatic nerve.

 Spending one to two minutes on each stretch is enough.
 Doing this consistently each night helps relieve sciatic nerve pain over time.